 Interestingly, the ceramic bezel has been given a gray appearance, that Rolex refers to as having a “metallic effect of an anthracite Cerachrom bezel in tungsten-rich ceramic, edged with a band of platinum.”

 What truly differentiates this Daytona from the current generation black and white dial stainless steel models (Ref.
 126500LN-0002 and -0001), the current platinum model (Ref.
 126506), the discontinued white gold “Le Mans” Daytona Anniversary Edition (Ref.
 126529LN), and the current off catalog yellow gold Le Mans Daytona (Ref.
-126529LN), is a four-piece Grand Feu enamel dial.
+126529LN), is a four-piece enamel dial, dubbed as the “Albino” by some.

 Ben Clymer at Hodinkee got early access to the watch ahead of Watches and Wonders, and deftly pointed out that this new Rolesium Daytona is likely inspired by the vintage Zenith-era Daytona (Ref.
 16520), which features a glossy white dial, often referred to as a “Porcelain” dial (despite not being made of actual porcelain).